OnchainAlpha/cmc-comments/autocrypto_social_bot/README_AI_REVIEWS.md

 ## Overview

-This bot automatically generates AI-powered reviews for trending cryptocurrency tokens using CoinMarketCap's AI analysis feature.
+This bot automatically generates AI-powered reviews for trending cryptocurrency tokens using CoinMarketCap's AI analysis feature and enhances them using DeepSeek AI.

 ## Features

 - 🔍 Automatically finds trending tokens on CoinMarketCap
 - 🤖 Uses CMC's AI to generate comprehensive token reviews
+- 🧠 Enhances reviews using DeepSeek AI
 - 💾 Saves reviews as individual text files
 - 📊 Tracks all reviews in a CSV file for easy analysis